 The CHAMPFROGS model deals specifically with motivation in the context of work-life.
 It consists of ten motivators that are either intrinsic, extrinsic, or a bit of both.

-- Intrinsic motivation: People’s eagerness for self-control and an innate desire to do well, using self-direction to accomplish objectives.
-This is what author of Managing for Happiness, Jurgen Appelo says.
-Intrinsic motivation is about fulfilling our basic desires.
+- Intrinsic Motivation: People’s eagerness for self-control and an innate desire to do well, using self-direction to accomplish objectives.

 - Extrinsic Motivation: These includes external things like bonuses and payments

-Get your set of Moving Motivators now and get insights on what motivates your team members.
+Get your set of Moving Motivators now and get insights on what motivates your team members and employees.